Intellicode/eslint-plugin-react-native/docs/rules/no-unused-styles.md

 # Detect unused StyleSheet rules in React components
-When working on a component over a longer period of time, you could end up with unused StyleSheet rules that slipt in over time but are forgotten as you continue to improve your UX/UI design.
+When working on a component over a longer period of time, you could end up with unused StyleSheet rules that slipped in over time but are forgotten as you continue to improve your UX/UI design.

 ## Rule Details